Please select a second date to complete the range.

 17 Lower O’Connell St. (inside our Dublin Visitor Centre).
 Meet & Greet person will bring the customers to departure point.

 So there's no rush, please arrive at least 15 minutes early to the start time as to allow time for pre-departure briefing.

 The tour concludes at the original point of departure

-This tour starts Accompanied by a guide and travelling in a coach, you will proceed to the Hill of Tara, the archaeological complex.
+This tour starts accompanied by a guide, you will proceed to the Hill of Tara, the archaeological complex.
 It contains a number of ancient monuments, and according to tradition, was the seat of the High King of Ireland.